 We stayed in the lively little fishing port for the night and treated ourselves to a meal at a local seafood restaurant overlooking the water.
 While here, you can visit the Eco-Site, a marine research center that’s home to Europe’s first fish farm.
 Over a third of the population depends on fishing for their livelihood although in recent years, tourism has been picking up.

-Béziers was the biggest town we stopped in and my least favorite stop of the trip — but not for a lack of beautiful scenery.
+Béziers was the biggest town we stopped in on our France canal cruise and my least favorite stop of the trip — but not for a lack of beautiful scenery.
 The fun of a canal trip for me is exploring the small towns and Béziers had a lot going on.

 The former canal port of Capestang might have been my favorite stop of the whole trip.
 The picturesque Canal du Midi that passes through lined with boats, the charming little town center complete with a trompe-l’œil, the excellent rosé wine we got in the tourism office from a local producer — it all just worked.

 This little village, home to just a couple of thousand people, is surrounded by vines on the canal side and has a tumultuous past.
 In the early 20th century, wines of southern France were threatened by outside wines and other spirits and the wine growers revolted!
 We didn’t get to see or learn much more because it started raining late in the afternoon when we docked.
 Next time!

 We were the only people around the day we docked in the little village of Paraza for lunch.
 It’s picture-perfect — mostly residential — and is home to the Paraza Chateau, where you can taste excellent wines and visit the vineyards and cellars.

 Le Somail ties with Capestang for the prettiest town of our trip!
 The stone bridge was adorned with colorful flowers and the restaurants along the canal were proud to serve fresh, locally sourced food.
 I also got one of the best croissants of my life at the floating epicerie La Peniche Epiciere du Somail.